 However think about your tactic in answering enquiries online carefully.
 You don’t want to be sat in front of a screen indefinitely answering everyone!
 There is no one-size-fits-all policy that is recommended for handling negative comments, except one – keep it genuine and stay neutral.

-You've heard the worst social advice, now read the worst SEO myths we've come across:
+You've heard the worst social advice, now learn about Inbound Marketing: